Adductor Hallucis Muscle: Trigger Point Pain

 - Moves the big toe in toward the other toes

-Activities that cause adductor hallucis muscle pain and symptoms:
+Activities that cause adductor hallucis muscle pain:

 - Walking or running on uneven ground

-- High heels
+- Wearing high heels

-- Shoes that are too small
+- Shoes that are too small and too short

-Clinical diagnoses to which this muscle symptoms may contribute:
+Clinical diagnoses to which the adductor hallucis muscle symptoms may contribute: